-Other.
-Our other products consist primarily of precision mechanical components and machine tool collets.
+Engineered Products.
+Engineered Products consist primarily of highly engineered hydraulics and valves, fasteners, precision mechanical components and machine tool collets.
+Engineered hydraulics and valves are used in aircraft and submarine applications and aerospace and defense aftermarket services.
 Precision mechanical components are used in all general industrial applications, where some form of movement is required.
-Machine tool collets are cone-shaped metal sleeves, used for holding circular or rod like pieces in a lathe or other machine that provide effective part holding and accurate part location during machining operations.
+Machine tool collets are coneshaped metal sleeves, used for holding circular or rod like pieces in a lathe or other machine that provide effective part holding and accurate part location during machining operations.